guotong1988/guotong1988.github.io/research/_posts/2024-02-01-auto-re-label.md

 It seems that our method definitely improves the accuracy on the dev dataset, but not necessarily the accuracy of the manual evaluation.
 But based on our previous work \cite{ref2}, the accuracy of the dev dataset and the accuracy of the human evaluation are linearly correlated.

+We did the manual re-labeling experiments, we verify that the improved dataset exists in all 2^N possible datasets.

 ### 5. Experiments On Open Datasets

 ### 6. Conclusion